Fire and rescue services

 Be cautious when making comments about local issues, particularly those relating to the royal family.
 You could cause offence or even attract legal consequences.

-Businesses, including shops and restaurants, close between 12pm to 2pm every Friday for prayers.
+On Fridays, businesses, including shops and restaurants, close between 12pm to 2pm for prayers.

 The Islamic holy month of Ramadan is observed in Brunei.
 Respect religious and cultural customs and laws at this time.